osteele/matrix-photo-gallery/README.md

 run, the server will direct the client to use small thumbnail images from the local filesystem.
 This is intended for use in local development.

+## Related

+This repository originally held the Tidal Memories exhibit piece, that now lives at <https://github.com/osteele/tidal-memories>.
+As an experiment, and in order to simplify this repository back to just a Riot image gallery, I've used `git filter-branch` to unwind the changes for that piece from this repo.
+The original history is in the `original` branch of this repo.

 ## License

 MIT